dpbenalcazar/irisDepth/README.md

 ### Citation:
 You can cite our work in IEEE format as:

-D. P. Benalcazar, J. Zambrano, D. Bastias, C. A. Perez, and K. W. Bowyer, “A 3D Iris Scanner from a Single Image using Convolutional Neural Networks,” Submitt.
-Publ.
+D. P. Benalcazar, J. Zambrano, D. Bastias, C. A. Perez, and K. W. Bowyer, “A 3D Iris Scanner from a Single Image using Convolutional Neural Networks,” in IEEE Access, 2020.